onfe/Picto/README.md

 All documentation can either be found in this document ([README.md](README.md)) or in the [docs folder](docs).

+- [websocket.md](docs/websocket.md) contains information about the websocket protocol.
+- [api-public.md](docs/api-public.md) contains information about the public HTTP API.
-- [API.md](docs/API.md) contains information about the WebSocket protocol, and the HTTP API.
+- [api-private.md](docs/api-private.md) contains information about the private HTTP API.

 ## :beetle: ​Issues